-Students are required to wear Barco styled grape colored uniforms.
+Students are required to wear Skechers by Barco styled grape-colored uniforms.
 The uniform, selected from the Uniform Selection Guideline must be clean, neat and well pressed.
 The uniform top and bottom must fit appropriately and cover all undergarments.
 Female students may wear a uniform skirt bottom or pants.
 The length of dress/skirt uniform must be no shorter than mid-knee.
-Pant length must extend below the ankle.
+Pant length must extend below the ankle when sitting and standing.
 Tucking the shirt in the skirt or pants is not allowed.
-The LSUA insignia must be permanently attached to the left upper sleeve of the uniform and optional lab coat and jacket.
+The LSUA insignia must be permanently attached to the left upper sleeve of the uniform and optional jacket.